 How long do I have access to the course content?

 You will have 12 months access to the course from the date of purchase.

 You have access to a blend of video, audio learning and course slides alongside an integrated online community of other students.
 The course is divided into 21 modules with approx 30 hours of taught content.
 This is accompanied by homework, journaling prompts, self-enquiry, films, reading lists and tasks associated with each module.
 Tasks are not marked.
 It is down to you to be responsible for your learning and your own self enquiry, the more you put in, the more you get out.

 Are there any assignments or tests?

-There is homework, you are asked to complete, but there are no marked assignments or tests required to complete the course.
+There is homework you are asked to complete, but there are no marked assignments or tests required to complete the course.
 Journaling, introspection and further learning is encouraged and you are guided on this throughout.
-Again what you put in is what you get out.
+Again, you are responsible for your learning and your own self enquiry, what you put in is what you get out.

 Do you offer financial support?